+Through the inspection and the assessment of risk of potential nonperformance that is undertaken by the Levee Safety (LS) Program the valued investment by the People of the United States has been maintained.
 Levee systems are part of our nation’s landscape and important to communities because of the benefits they provide.
-In the Rock Island District, approximately forty thousand people live or work behind levees in the U.S. Army Corps of Engineers’ (USACE) Levee Safety Program.
+In the Rock Island District, in excess of $6 billion dollars of real property and more than 40,000 people live or work behind levees in the U.S. Army Corps of Engineers’ (USACE) program.

 SI - Special Interest

 National Levee Safety Act of 2007 contained in 2007 WRDA Title IX, WRRDA 2014